Rockergmail/validate-multi.js/README.md

             // Show the errors
 	    // here will return the error messages in an array.
         }
-    } // callback is now also optional too, the default theme is `callbackBasic`.
+    } // callback is now also optional too, the default theme is `themeBasic`.
     );

 ```

 ## Themes

-- callbackBasic
+- themeBasic

 ![cb_basic](https://raw2.github.com/chilijung/validate-multi.js/master/preview/cb_basic.png)